EinarGissurar/RU_Canvas_Quiz_Maker/README.md

 **First things first.**
 If you are fetching this configuration from the Google Drive make sure to download the folder to your own local directory, before editing any of the sample files.

+Additionally, if you intend on working with the google/excel sheets to set up the quiz/questions, make sure you finsih by exporting the Data sheets as CSV.

 ---

 Quiz Maker requires two files to work.
 Quiz-Data.csv and Questions-Data.csv